tcibinan/flaxo/docker/README.md

 Flaxo is a system which consists of several independent services:

-- backend server, `flaxo-backend`
+- backend server, `flaxo/backend`
-- web client server, `flaxo-frontend`
+- web client server, `flaxo/frontend`

 Each service has its own docker image with all required dependencies and configurations.
 But there is no need to start each service container independently because docker compose is configured to do so.